 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
+In estimating the fair value of an asset or a liability, theThe Company's dividends policy is approved by the General Assembly and the Company recognizes a liability to pay a dividend when the distribution is authorized and the distribution is no longer at the discretion of the Company.
+A corresponding amount is recognized directly in equity.

-In estimating the fair value of an asset or a liability, the Group takes into account the characteristics, nature and risks of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.
+risks of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.
 Disclosures of fair value are not required for lease liabilities and when the carrying amount is a reasonable approximation of fair value.